 By way of example, this article lays out a strategy for design of experiments (DOE) that provides maximum efficiency and effectiveness for development of a robust system.
 It broadens the scope of a prior article (Anderson and Whitcomb 2014) that spelled out how to right-size multifactor tests via statistical power-calculations—a prerequisite for DOE success.

 By sizing experiment designs properly, test and evaluation (T&E) engineers can assure they specify a sufficient number of runs to reveal any important effects on the system.
-For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power (Anderson and Whitcomb, 2014).
-However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed (Anderson and Whitcomb, 2005).
+For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power.
+However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed.
 The test matrices for RSM generally do not exhibit orthogonality, thus the effect calculations become correlated and degrade the statistical power.
 This in turn leads to inflation in the number of test runs needed to detect important performance differences that may be generated by the experiment.
 A generally acceptable alternative to sizing designs makes use of fraction of design space (FDS) plots.
 This article details the FDS approach and explains why it works best to serve the purpose of RSM experiments done for T&E.

 Due to operational or physical considerations, standard factorial and response surface method (RSM) design of experiments (DOE) often prove to be unsuitable.
 In such cases a computer-generated statistically-optimal design fills the breech.
 This article explores vital mathematical properties for evaluating alternative designs with a focus on what is really important for industrial experimenters.
 To assess “goodness of design” such evaluations must consider the model choice, specific optimality criteria (in particular D and I), precision of estimation based on the fraction of design space (FDS), the number of runs to achieve required precision, lack-of-fit testing, and so forth.
 With a focus on RSM, all these issues are considered at a practical level, keeping engineers and scientists in mind.
 This brings to the forefront such considerations as subject-matter knowledge from first principles and experience, factor choice and the feasibility of the experiment design.